dtrounine/getting_cleaning_data_course_project/CodeBook.md

 Code Book
 ===================

 The data set contains 180 rows, each row containing avearage values of measurements for each subject and activity.
+These average values are normalized and bounded within [-1, 1].

 ## Columns